-(Psalms 65:6) the one who by his strength established the mountains, being girded with might;
+(Psalms 65:6) Which by his strength setteth fast the mountains; being girded with power:

 After David declared the awesome and righteous deeds of God in the forgiveness of the sins of His people, David declared why God could do awesome deeds.
 God is so almighty that by God's power (the power of God's spoken word), God formed the mountains and the seas.
 Having created the earth, God maintains the earth and seas by His strength, which can and will overcome all opposition.
 No matter how mountainous the opposition might seem, God's Word will be done and God will continue victorious.